-This course examines the production and application of psychological knowledge to the Civil/criminal justice system.
-Topics include: risk assessment, domestic violence, insanity, suicide, psychological, autopsies, sexual harassment, just to name a few.
+This course examines the production and application of psychological knowledge to the civil/criminal justice system.
+Topics include the psychology of police investigations, deceptions, eyewitness testimony, child victims and witnesses, the role of mental illness in the court system, and risk assessment.